An abduction. An assault. And a 30-year struggle to understand what happened. Behind Terry Vandivort’s eerie one-man show ‘The Incident’

 Originally, Vandivort didn’t actually write this for an audience — he wrote it more as an exercise of exploring a part of his personal history.

 “I started writing it after I had six coronary bypasses — it felt like unfinished business,” he says.
 “In my brain, it was a play, but one that would never be produced because of the graphic nature of both the sex and the violence.”

 While the violence conveyed in The Incident — including sexual assault — is horrifying, what perhaps sets it even more apart from your typical confessional solo-show narrative is the stark, pull-away-the-curtain frankness about what being a gay man during the 1970s was really like.

 “Gay people have gained a lot of acceptance [in mainstream society] in terms of marriage equality [and the like], but this show is not playing into that reality, but another reality,” Vandivort says.
 “It was very important to me that, if I was going to tell this story, it’s really important to tell the truth, come hell or high water.
-Certainly, I could not have gone into the details, and talked generically about cruising.
+Certainly, I could have not gone into the details, and talked generically about cruising.
 But this is my life, goddammit, and I’m gonna tell it.
 I was perfectly prepared for judgment — people thinking, ‘You’re a whore.’
 But why can’t we talk about anal sex?”
 (Nevertheless, “No children, please,” Vandivort cautions potential audiences.)

 “I had nightmares for two years after the incident and was thinking about it all the time,” he admits.
 “Even today, some things can trigger [a recurrent panic].
 Any time I see those flimsy steak knives like at Denny’s, I go back there.
 And I did a lot of drugs and alcohol following it — I could drown the memories, force them to retreat into the background.
 But [with the advent of] the Internet, my obsession kicked into a higher gear.
 Every time I Googled [my attacker], there would be more information that I would piece together.”